Jefferson Township, Preble County, Ohio

 Jefferson Township is one of the twelve townships of Preble County, Ohio, United States.
-The 2010 census found 3,309 people in the township, 1,680 of whom lived in the unincorporated portions of the township.
+The 2020 census found 3,226 people in the township.
 The Jefferson community is served by National Trail High School and the National Trail Local School district.
 Interstate 70 runs along the southern part of the township.

 Geography

 Located in the northwestern corner of the county, it borders the following townships: